Lingaro/magento2-module-codegen/dev/docs.md

 Template config file can be found in `.no-copied-config/config.yml`.
 You can configure there the following aspects of a template:

+#### Template type

+Template type must be set for each template in `type` root node of `config.yml` file.

+##### "basic" template type

+"Basic" templates have no special validators or enhancements.

+##### "module" template type

+"Module" templates are required to be generated inside a Magento 2 module.
+If a module is not found, application will prompt user to add one before code generation starts.
+There is no need to define "vendorName" and "moduleName" properties in such templates - they are added (and filled in with proper values) automatically.

+##### "root" template type

+"Root" templates are required to be generated inside Magento 2 root directory.
+If a user starts generation for some other dir, error will be shown and generation will be stopped.

 #### Template properties

 Properties definition should be placed in `properties` root node of `config.yml` file.
 Each property has a name, type and set of other config values.
 There are three types of properties: